JuanIrache/gopro-telemetry/readme.md

 - **timeIn** (string) By default the code uses MP4 time (local, based on device) for _cts_ and GPS time (UTC) for _date_.
 Specify one (**MP4** or **GPS**) in order to ignore the other.
 Default: _null_ (imports both)
 - **groupTimes** (number/string) Group samples by units of time (milliseconds).
 For example, if you want one sample per second, pass it 1000.
 It also accepts the string **frames** to match the output to the video frame rate.
 This can drastically reduce the output size.
 Default: _null_
 - **smooth** (number) Uses the adjacent values of a sample to smoothen it.
 For example, a value of 3 would average 3 samples before and 3 samples after each one.
 This can be a slow process.
 Default: _null_
-- **ellipsoid** (boolean) By default, the GPS5 altitude will be converted to sea level with the EGM96 (Earth Gravitational Model 1996).
-Use this option if you prefer the default values, based on WGS 84 ellipsoid.
-Use this option to.
+- **ellipsoid** (boolean) By default, the GPS5 altitude will be converted to sea level with EGM96 (Earth Gravitational Model 1996).
+Use this option if you prefer the default values, based on WGS84 (World Geodetic System) ellipsoid.
 Default: _false_

 Example: